sumitpatel93/credo-zksync/README.md

 OpenWallet Foundation Credo is licensed under the [Apache License Version 2.0 (Apache-2.0)](/LICENSE).

+**LFDT - Scalable and Privacy-Preserving Decentralized Identity on Layer 2 Rollups**

+**Active Terms:** 2025 June-Nov Part Time

+This project aims to integrate Hyperledger Aries, Indy, and AnonCreds with Layer 2 (L2) rollups (e.g., zkSync) to create a scalable, cost-efficient, and privacy-preserving decentralized identity (DID) system.
+This project will offload the most expensive part of identity verification—zero-knowledge proof (ZKP) generation and verification in AnonCreds— to L2, reducing the computational and gas costs of verifiable credential (VC) issuance and authentication.
+By using L2 rollups for...

 ## Project Timeline

 | Week | Achievements |